Questions & answers about buying a property in Marbella

 RESIDENTS in Spain must file Income Tax and declare the income they receive worldwide, regardless of their source.

 For tax purposes, one could be considered a FISCAL RESIDENT in Spain if one resides in Spain over 183 days per calendar year, and has the main economic and vital (family) interests in Spain, regardless of whether one is officially resident.

 NON-RESIDENTS must also pay Income Tax (IRNR) on income received through the ownership of property in Spain.
 There are two forms of taxation applicable depending on the source:

-- Derived benefit on own use of property: 24% of 1,1% of the rateable value of the property (if the rateable value has been revised after 01.01.1994, otherwise, the applicable rates will be: 24% of 2% of the rateable value of the property) with the exception of those taxpayers with fiscal residence in any countries within the European Union, Iceland and Norway, in which case the rate applicable is 19%.
+- Derived benefit on own use of property: 24% of 1,1% of the rateable value of the property (if the rateable value has been revised or modified and has been entered into force during the taxable period or in the previous ten taxable periods), otherwise, the applicable rates will be: 24% of 2% of the rateable value of the property) with the exception of those taxpayers with fiscal residence in any countries within the European Union, Iceland and Norway, in which case the rate applicable is 19%.

 Note: We refer here to Property Income Tax.
 Different taxation applies depending on the source of non-resident income.

 Wealth Tax was reinstated in Spain in 2011.
 The new Royal Decree 13/2011 of 17 September 2011 brought this tax into force once again for the years 2011 and 2012 setting the new limits of the taxable base, and it has been extended every year since then.
 It is still applicable for 2017, but we are not certain if it will continue to be extended after this year.
 Spanish Wealth Tax is based on the total net assets held on December 31 of each year and the tax rates range from 0.24% to 3.03%.
 Fiscal residents are liable for wealth tax on their net worldwide assets, while non-residents are taxed only on their net assets located on Spanish territory or taxable in Spain.